AndersDeath/diary2/000-current.md

 # 26 August - Montag - Yerevan - 704 Tag der Einwanderung - Heat Sunny

 The surgery was really hard.
+Surgeon cut some pieces of my skin inside of my mouth and put them to another places.